 - Shipping food halfway around the globe (just to have it available all year round) also uses significantly more energy than locally produced food and in-season produce.

-If you are currently a big consumer of meat and dairy products, and of food produced overseas, changing your diet can massively reduce your carbon emissions.
+If you are currently a big consumer of meat and dairy products, and (out-of-season) food produced overseas, changing your diet can massively reduce your carbon emissions.

 24. Eat fewer animal foods: